May 23: This interview segment I filmed with

 Mar 20: More progress on my project which aims at enabling refugees in a Jordanian camp to have improved access to information on mental health while being empowered to advocate for their rights within a gender-equal context.

 Feb 20: Made this website for Rania Ali.
-She has been nominated for the first-ever Mohammad Bin Rashid Al Maktoum Tolerance Award!
-We will travel to the UAE for the ceremony to be held in the Dubai Opera House.
-Humbled that the Dubai-based International Institute for Tolerance (IIT) has generously offered to host my trip.
-IIT oversees programs supporting over 130 million people in 116 countries.
+She has been nominated for the Mohammad Bin Rashid Al Maktoum Tolerance Award!
+We will travel to the UAE for the related ceremony.
+Good luck Rania!

-Jan 20: SDG 5 Thrive reunion in Stockholm.
-I led workshops on digital storytelling for social change.
+Jan 20: Conducted SDG 5 Thrive workshops on digital storytelling for social change.
 Wonderful to reunite this amazing group again!

-Jan 20: Chaired the first Session of the UPF World Interfaith Harmony Event at the United Nations in Vienna: ‘Interfaith Peacebuilding and Crime Prevention.’
-Ambassadors and high-level UN reps shared fascinating insights.
+Jan 20: Chaired a session at the United Nations in Vienna: ‘Interfaith Peacebuilding and Crime Prevention.’
+Multiple entities converged to share findings.

-Nov 19: Honored to moderate a two-day conference of data specialists connected to the EU Parliament (credit: Parlimentsdirektion-Jantzen)
+Nov 19: Honored to moderate a two-day conference of data specialists connected to the EU Parliament (credit: Parlamentsdirektion-Jantzen)

 Nov 19: ‘Throwback Thursday’ photo with Nobel Prize winner Joseph Stiglitz and Anya Schiffrin at EFA with the self-organizing group.